-What does this mean for start-ups?
+What this means for start-ups

 All businesses that process personal information are considered responsible parties and are required to comply with the provisions of POPI.

-What do businesses need to do now?
+What businesses need to do now

 Businesses should carry out a review of their company policies and procedures to ascertain the extent to which they comply with POPI’s requirements and, to the extent that they fall short, they should take appropriate steps to remedy such non-compliance.
 In carrying out such a review, the typical areas of focus are the following: